DevExpress/devextreme-cli/README_DEVELOPERS.md

 To replace etalon image just remove it from `packages/devextreme-cli/testing/__tests__/__image_snapshots__` folder and run tests again

-# Updating Templates
+# Modifying Templates

 It moves the changes from the generated application in `testing/sandbox` to the template in `templates` according to the framework.
 **Generated application required.**

-## Run Updating Templates for Existing Applications
+## Run Auto-Updating Templates for Existing Applications

 ```sh
 npm run update-template
 ```

-## Run Updating Templates for an Individual Framework
+## Auto-Updating All the Frameworks

 ```sh
 npm run update-template -- -p angular